seungjaeryanlee/foodmap/foodmap_proj/README.md

 - Django 1.10.6 (the as-of-now latest version): web framework
 - Pillow 4.0.0 (the as-of-now latest version): required for the database to be able to store images
 - Selenium 3.3.1 (the as-of-now latest version): required for browser automation to obtain latitude/longitude coordinates of locations
-- PhantomJS 2.1.1 (the as-of-now latest version): the browser used by Selenium
+- PhantomJS 2.1.1 (the as-of-now latest version): the browser used by Selenium.
+Note that this is not strictly required, as long as you have `locations.json` in the `foodmap_proj` directory, since it is only used to generate this file.

 Also, since the database itself is not committed with the code, there is some extra configuration required to set up the database.
 This is handled by the Python script `setup_database.py`.
 It also has other uses aside from the initial environment setup -- see the script itself for a full description of what it does.